top of page

 A service area, operated by Welcome Break, is located off the motorway at Junction 13.
 This allows traffic from the A702 and A73 routes to also make use of the facility which opened in 1992.
 Interestingly, a service area in this location was first mooted in Sir Patrick Abercrombie’s “Clyde Valley Plan” of the late 1940s.

-South of Junction 13 the motorway is legally numbered as A74(M).
+South of Junction 13 the motorway is numbered A74(M).
 This numbering anomaly exists due to way in which the A74 was upgraded to motorway standard.
 Initially, sections of new motorway were discontinuous with standard all-purpose dual carriageway in between.
 The A74(M) number was utilised with the intention that it would be a temporary measure.
 The Scottish Office intended that the entire motorway would be numbered M6 on its completion, although delays in the completion of the M6 between Junction 22 and Carlisle, as well as political changes, resulted in this proposal being abandoned.
-Visible signs of this anomaly remain on the ground, particularly in sections constructed in later contracts, where the A74(M) number was provided on signage as a temporary patch.
-Over the years, many of these patches have been removed or have fallen off, revealing the M6 number below.
+Visible signs of this anomaly remain on the ground, particularly in sections constructed in later contracts, where the A74(M) number was placed on signage as a temporary patch.
+Over the years many of these patches have been removed or have fallen off revealing the M6 number below.

 M74 motorway - Looking north from the B719 overbridge between J14 and 15 (August 2020).